A blog about curry (...and naming your business)

 You’re please with the name - it tells people what you do, and where you are.
 Everyone will ‘get it’.
 Job done.

 You open your business and all is well.
-Locals, like me, walk past your restaurant and notice you’re there.
+Locals, like me, walk past your restaurant and notice it's there.
 They try you out, and your food is great!
 I tell my friends about my new favourite curry restaurant.
 You also get a bit of coverage in the local paper.
 And you get some business by handing out flyers in the town centre.
 All good so far.

 Generic names make online searching hard

-But my friends, who don’t know the area very well, also like a curry every now and then.
+But my friends who don’t know the area very well, also like a curry every now and then.
 They’d heard me sing the praises of a new place in town, although they couldn’t remember its name.
 So when they were visiting the town for a meal, they decided to do what most people do: search online.

 They searched with a few keywords: Indian.
 Restaurant.
 Farnborough.
 Tandoori.
 Curry.